In this article, we will learn something basics about internetworking in the computer network.

 - A bunch of ARP or IPX traffic (IPX is a Novell protocol that is like IP, but really, really, chatty.
 Typically not used in today’s networks.)

-Take another look at figure 1.2. did you notice that I replaced the main hub from figure 1.1 with a switch?
+Take another look at the picture below, did you notice that I replaced the main hub from the first picture with a switch?
 Whether you did or didn’t, the reason I did that is that hubs don’t segment a network; they just connect network segments together.
 So basically, it’s an inexpensive way to connect a couple of PCs together, which is great for home use and troubleshooting, but that’s about it!

 Now routers are used to connect networks together and route packets of data from one network to another.
 Cisco became the de facto standard of routers because of its high-quality router products, great selection, and fantastic service.
 Routers, by default, break up a broadcast domain the set of all devices on a network segment that hears all the broadcasts sent on that segment.
-Figure 1.4 shows a router in our little network that creates an internetwork and breaks up broadcast domains.
+The following picture shows a router in our little network that creates an internetwork and breaks up broadcast domains.

 Frames, routers (layer 3 switches) use logical addressing and provide what is called packet switching.
 Routers can also provide packet filtering by using access lists, and when routers connect two or more networks together and use logical addressing (IP or IPv6), this is called an internetwork.
 Last, routers use a routing table (map of the internetwork) to make path selections and to forward packets to remote networks.